Installing Acoustic Panels for Walls

-In this day and age fabric wrapped fiberglass acoustical wall panels have become generic in nature.
-The primary element that will dictate the panel’s acoustical performance is its thickness.
-The chances of repeating the exact acoustical performance achieved in the test laboratory is about 28 million to 1.
-Therefore one should not be lulled into the false notion that one manufacturers panel is better than the next, assuming that the various manufacturers use the same material compositions.
+In this day and age fabric-wrapped, fiberglass acoustic panels for walls have become generic in nature.
+The primary element that will dictate the panel’s acoustic performance is its thickness.
+The chances of repeating the exact acoustic performance achieved in the test laboratory is about 28 million to 1.
+Therefore one should not be lulled into the false notion that one manufacturer of acoustic panels is better than the next, assuming that the various manufacturers use the same material compositions.

-There are only about a half dozen manufacturers of the acoustical fiberglass core which all demonstrate approximately the same absorptive values, so there is no secret here.
 The most prevalent fabric used to cover the fiberglass is woven polyester, which is acoustically transparent and extremely easy to work with.
-The panel edges will frequently be specified to be hardened by impregnating the edge with a polyester resin or be framed with an aluminum edge molding.
-In today’s market this is redundant and only serves to increase the cost and at the same time reduce the potential acoustical performance of the panel.
+The acoustic panel edges will frequently be specified to be hardened by impregnating the edge with a polyester resin or be framed with an aluminum edge molding.
+In today’s market this is redundant and only serves to increase the cost and at the same time reduce the potential acoustic performance of the soundproofing panel.

-Architectural specifications frequently specify that the panels need to be mounted with male/female zee clips so that the panels can be relocated.
+Architectural specifications frequently specify that the sound panels need to be mounted with male/female zee clips so that the panels can be relocated.
 Except in very rare cases, if ever, the fact of the matter is, acoustical wall panels are not generally relocated.
-The primary-reason for acoustical panel use is to reduce the reverberation time and noise build up in a room.
+The primary-reason for acoustical panel use is to reduce the reverberation time and unwanted noise build up in a room or recording studio.
 Thus acoustical wall panels are a part of the room’s architectural environment.

-The most cost effective way of mounting acoustical wall panels is through the use of impaling clips that are permanently mounted to the wall and then impales into the back of the panel where they are locked into place with adhesive that wicks into and binds the glass fibers together.
-If by chance the panels for any reason do have to be removed, careful removal will pull some of the fiberglass from the panel back.
+The most cost effective way of mounting acoustic wall panels is through the use of impaling clips that are permanently mounted to the wall and then impaled into the back of the panel where they are locked into place with adhesive that wicks into and binds the glass fibers together.
+If by chance the wall mounted acoustic panels for any reason do have to be removed, careful removal will pull some of the fiberglass from the panel back.
 When relocating the panel, simply locate the impaling clips in a different location.
-Impaling clips provide a more cost-effective approach in both materials and labor to install the panels.
+Impaling clips provide a more cost-effective approach in both materials and labor to install the sound absorbing panels.

 Acoustical Panel performance is based on it’s average absorptive values in the 4 center frequencies to the nearest 0.5 number.
-This is called the NRC (Noise Reduction Coefficient) The absorptive values indicate the percentage of sound that will be absorbed at the various frequencies.
-An acoustical panel with a 84.5 NRC will be classified as having an NRC of 85 and a panel with an NRC of 82.4 will be classified as having an NRC of 80.
-The 5 point difference in published NRC is meaningless since in reality the point spread could be no more than 2.1 actual, which is too close to detect.
+This is called the NRC (Noise Reduction Coefficient) The absorptive values indicate the percentage of sound waves that will be absorbed at the various frequencies.
+An acoustical soundproof panel with a 84.5 NRC will be classified as having an NRC of 85 and a panel with an NRC of 82.4 will be classified as having an NRC of 80.
+The 5-point difference in published NRC is meaningless since in reality, the point spread could be no more than 2.1 actual, which is too close to detect.